Long-Term Care Ombudsman

 For additional detail, review Indoor Visitation on page 4 of the CMS Memo Ref: QSO-20-39-NH, which was Revised 11/12/2021.

-As visits resume, we recognize that the guidance is open to interpretation and visitation may look different from one facility to another.
-If you have questions about visiting a loved one in a nursing home or assisted living in southwest Ohio, contact the ombudsman.
+If you have questions about visiting a loved one in a nursing home or assisted living in southwest Ohio, contact the Long-Term Care Ombudsman.

 What if I live outside your area?

 Pro Seniors’ Long-Term Care Ombudsman service area includes Butler, Clermont, Clinton, Hamilton, and Warren counties in Southwest Ohio.
 If you are an Ohio resident outside of these counties, please see this listing.
 If you don’t live in Ohio, please see this listing.

 How Ombudsmen Help